lleewwiiss/Distributed-Tensorflow-Template/README.md

   ```

   - Change your optimizer to suit your architecture, ensure if you are using Batch Normalisation that you are
-  using control dependencies (see mnist example).
+  using control dependencies (see [MNIST](models/example_model.py) example).
 ```python
 # TODO: update optimiser
 optimizer = tf.train.AdamOptimizer(lr)
   ```

-- In the [trainers](trainers) folder, update the trainer script and make sure to inherit from the "BaseTrain" class.
+- Update then [train](trainers/train.py) script, and make sure to inherit from the "BaseTrain" class and use your new model and data loaders
 ```python
 class VGGTrainer(BaseTrain):
     def __init__(